Updated July 4, 2019

 Some Tips on How to Meet the Characters

 - Try to relax.
 Remember, without telling your children, that there are people inside the costumes.
 I try to be gracious and silly and make them as comfortable as they’re trying to make me.

 - With children, bring an autograph book.
-This gives the child some time to take in exactly what is going on – even 30 seconds – will give him or her some time to breathe and realize that a real life chipmunk or mouse is standing inches away, ready to hug and take photos.
+This gives the child some time to take in exactly what is going on.
+Even 30 seconds – while the character signs his or her book – will give him or her some time to breathe and realize that a real life chipmunk or mouse is standing inches away, ready to hug and take photos.
 The autograph book can be a great buffer.

 - For children with special needs or cognitive disabilities, check out a previous post I wrote for advice on your park experience in general, with details on character interactions.

 - Be silly and have fun.
 You’re never going to see these people again.
 Enjoy it.